 In order to provide uniform accounting procedures for state government, DOA publishes the Commonwealth Accounting Policies and Procedures Manual (CAPP).
 The CAPP is a four volume set of prescribed accounting practices which is used by all agencies of state government.
 A publications unit manages the frequent revisions to the CAPP which are required by changes in state or federal law, generally accepted accounting principals, or administrative policy.
-Starting in FY 2003, the CAPP manual is no longer printed, but is still updated regularly and posted on the internet.
+Starting in FY 2003, DOA discontinued printing the CAPP manual, but is still updated regularly and posted on the internet.

-DOA also publishes other documents, such as the Quarterly Report, that require high quality finishing and numerous copies to be distributed.
-In addition to printed items, the publishing unit utilizes the DOA Web Page as a means of making DOA publications electronically accessible.
+DOA also publishes other documents, such as the Quarterly Report and the popular annual report.
+The publishing unit utilizes the DOA Web Page as a means of making DOA publications electronically accessible in lieu of printing.
 This technique significantly reduces the production and distribution costs for DOA, particularly for very lengthy publications such as the Comprehensive Annual Financial Report (CAFR).

 Administrative Services also processes Line of Duty claims for the Commonwealth.
-DOA is responsible for making lump sum payments to the beneficiaries of certain public safety personnel (e.g., police, fire, rescue) who die from workrelated causes and an increasing number of monthly payments for health insurance for disabled public safety personnel injured in the line of duty and their spouses and dependents.
+DOA is responsible for making lump sum payments to the beneficiaries of certain public safety personnel (e.g., police, fire, rescue) who die from work-related causes and an increasing number of monthly payments for health insurance for disabled public safety personnel injured in the line of duty and their spouses and dependents.